Within the workplace

 Will I still be able to travel abroad?

-If you do go abroad and return from one of the counties not on the Scottish Government's exempt list and are required to quarantine, you should discuss with your manager whether you can work the time back or use additional leave, flexi leave or as a last resort unpaid leave to cover the period of quarantine.
+If you do go abroad and are required to quarantine, you should discuss with your manager whether you can work the time back or use additional leave, flexi leave or as a last resort unpaid leave to cover the period of quarantine.
 Please note you will not be able to use special paid leave to cover this period.

 Can I travel within the UK?